Micnasr/Claustrophobic-Highway/README.md

 # Claustrophobic Highway :car:

 You're on a highway with lots of cars around you.
-You need to avoid cars around you while trying to travel the furthest distance possible.
+You need to avoid traffic while trying to travel the furthest distance possible.
 You need to keep moving (to reach the checkpoints) or you will run out of time :oncoming_automobile:	.

 Made By: